Mac Bites vs. Mac Bites: This town is big enough for the both of them

 Hollenbaugh’s journey to ownership started in 1972, when he became a bartender at Mac and Joe’s.
 He eventually moved up to manager and stayed to run the restaurant after he graduated from Miami.

 Mac and Joe’s fired him in 1975, which led him to work with the then-illegitimate business known as SDS, for Student Delivery Service.
-Forty-two years later, Hollenbaugh’s company owns SDS Pizza, Steinkeller and Circle Bar, in addition to Mac and Joe’s.
+Forty-two years later, Hollenbaugh’s company owns Steinkeller and Circle Bar, in addition to Mac and Joe’s.

 “I’ve actually talked about this with people before,” said Emma Scheidt, a server at Mac and Joe’s.
 “I like ours better.
 I feel like they’re crispier on the outside, and I feel like the sauce is better here too.”